 She has documented a range of subjects from gay veterans who served under ‘Don’t Ask, Don’t Tell’, transgender sex workers in NYC’s West Village to people living with HIV/AIDS in Austin, Texas.
-Last year she made my first short film, Within 100 Miles, that told the story of four central Texas sustainable farming families and is currently editing her second short film focusing on children with Dup15q syndrome.
+Jo Ann has made two short films, Within 100 Miles, that told the story of four central Texas sustainable farming families and her most recent short film, Believe focusing on children with Dup15q syndrome.

 If she wasn't making pictures and telling stories, you would probably find her in a restaurant kitchen, perhaps someday you will again.
 For now Jo Ann loves being the family cook.

-Her work has appeared in The Washington Post, The Guardian, Mother Jones, Texas Observer, The Advocate, Food & Wine, Edible Austin and in numerous international publications; exhibited in galleries in New York, California, Massachusetts, Texas, Arizona, Connecticut and Oregon.
+Her work has appeared in Texas Monthly, The Washington Post, The Guardian, Mother Jones, Texas Observer, The Advocate, Food & Wine, Edible Austin and in numerous international publications; exhibited in galleries in New York, California, Massachusetts, Michigan, Texas, Arizona, Connecticut and Oregon.

 Featured on Feature Shoot, aCurator, Dosier Journal, Self-Publish Be Happy and Candid Frame

 For more information on Jo's work, portrait commissions, collaborations, assignments, to license an image for publication or to purchase a print, feel free to get in touch

 Portrait by Sahara Borja, Bed Stuy Brooklyn, 2009

 Back in 2008 when Jo Ann was a pedicab driving photographer, she was the subject of a Things that Click, short documentary film by two UT documentary film students.

 Directed by Katy Stafford